-One of the key benefits of forming an LLC is that its members are protected from personal liability for the company's debts and liabilities.
-This limited liability status can be lost if the company does not have an operating agreement in place.
+One of the key benefits of forming a limited liability (LLC) is that its members are protected from personal liability for the company's debts and liabilities.
+This limited liability status can be lost if the company does not have an LLC operating agreement in place.

-By creating a well-crafted operating agreement, you can help ensure that your limited liability status remains in effect.
+By creating your own operating agreement, you can help ensure that your limited liability status remains in effect.

 Defining Financial and Management Structure

 Operating agreements can also help define the financial and management structure of the company.
 This can be helpful in ensuring that everyone understands their role and responsibilities within the organization.

 Overriding State Default Rules